Summer Gardening Tips

 When transplanting seedlings now, expect to baby them early on.
 Be sure to water them regularly.
 Watering in the summer should be done in the early morning or near sunset and close to the soil so that you don’t stress the leaves of the plants.
 You may need to prune plants back if they show signs of stress such as yellowing leaves or wilting.

 Choose Plants for Heat and Drought

 Some of the best plants for heat and drought are annual fruits and veggies.
 Tomatoes, Mediterranean cooking herbs, squash, eggplant, peppers, and beans are all tolerant of intense summers.
-Summer squash are shorter-lived than winter squash.
+Summer squash is shorter-lived than winter squash.
 Malabar spinach, in particular, loves the heat.
 Ground cherries, a relative of tomatillo, are splendid in a summer garden and a delightful treat.

 Choose Small Fruits Over Larger Ones

 For example, choose cherry tomatoes rather than beefsteak tomatoes.
-Smaller fruit ripens more quickly, and over a longer period of time, than larger fruits.
+Smaller fruit ripens more quickly, and over a longer period of time than larger fruits.

 Plan for Fall

-As you evaluate your garden, you will get to when the harvest of a particular plant will happen and which ones will die back.
+As you evaluate your garden, you will get to know when the harvest of a particular plant will happen and which ones will die back.
 These plants create space for your fall crops to fill in.
 It’s easier to start your fall crops in trays and protect the trays from excessive heat, light, and drought than it is to protect seedlings directly sown into the garden.
 This is also the time to buy seeds you want to plant in the fall.
 A planting calendar can be an excellent guide for what works best in your area.

 Keep a Record